-HOPE Cape Town has recently developed theory of change diagrams and logical frameworks for each of its programmes.
+HOPE Cape Town has recently developed a theory of change diagrams and logical frameworks for each of its programmes.
 These were then used to design a monitoring framework for each programme, and clarify what data we were collecting, who was going to collect it, and how it would be collected.
 This ensures that there is clarity on who is responsible for what, and what data we expect to have for analysis.

-Where possible, previous data were used in order to set targets for each of the programmes.
+Where possible, previous data was used in order to set targets for each of the programmes.
 These targets were set individually by clinic/project site based on previous statistics.
 Each of our clinic/project sites is unique and faces its own set of challenges and circumstances (for example, population density is greater at some clinic sites, so demand for clinic services is greater.
 Other clinics only offer certain services, which impacts on which services our HCHW stationed there is expected to offer).
 Therefore, targets were set per clinic, rather than using an overall target for all of the clinics.
 When clinic targets aren’t met, it is an opportunity for us to investigate and determine what we can do to improve our service provision.
 Data is compiled and analysed on a monthly basis, and follow-up site visits are conducted where necessary.
 We supplement our quantitative data with qualitative reports we receive from our HCHWs.
 This provides us with greater insight into the situation at each of the project sites, and enables us to make informed decisions about our programmes.

 The implementation of the monitoring framework has also set the stage for an external evaluation to be conducted in the future.
 Although internal monitoring is useful, external evaluations can give us the most rigorous indication of how well our programme is performing.
 Once certain structures are in place, external evaluations can be conducted with minimal disruption to the daily functioning of the programme, and enable us to collect data that would be beyond the scope of our monthly monitoring activities.